 Endogeneity and selection

 When explanatory variables are related to omitted observable variables, or when they are related to unobservable variables, or when there is selection bias, causal relationships are confounded, and parameter estimates from standard estimators produce inconsistent estimates of the true relationships.
 Stata can fit consistent models when there is such endogeneity or selection—whether your outcome variable is continuous, binary, count, or ordinal and whether your data are cross-sectional or panel.
+Stata can even combine endogenous covariates, selection, and treatment effects in the same model.
 And much more.

 Programming and matrix programming